-“Nay, but let every good and true Christian understand that wherever truth may be found, it belongs to his Master; and while he recognizes and acknowledges the truth, even in their religious literature, let him reject the figments of superstition, and let him grieve over and avoid men who, when they knew God, glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
+“Nay, but let every good and true Christian understand that wherever truth may be found, it belongs to his Master; and while he recognizes and acknowledges the truth, even in their religious literature, let him reject the figments of superstition, and let him grieve over and avoid men who, “when they knew God, glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
 Professing themselves to be wise, they became fools, and changed the glory of the incorruptible God into an image made like to corruptible man, and to birds, and four-footed beasts, and creeping things.”

 - Saint Augustine, De doctrina christiana, Bk 2, 18.

-Fisher More College’s Literature program seeks to introduce the student to the great works of human story-telling.
-The texts are chosen for their importance in the history of the Western tradition, but also for their moral content.
-Students study great works such as Homer’s Iliad and Odyssey, Virgil’s Aeneid, John Milton’s Paradise Lost, Dante’s Divine Comedy, and Dostoevsky’s Brothers Karamazov.
+The Literature concentration seeks to introduce the student to the great works of human story-telling.
+The texts are chosen not only for their importance in the history of the Western tradition, but also for their moral content.
+Students study great works such as Homer’s Iliad and Odyssey, Virgil’s Aeneid, Dante’s Divine Comedy, and Dostoevsky’s Brothers Karamazov.
 The goal of the program is to examine the integration of theology, philosophy of man, aesthetics, and history through the medium of literature.

 ALL STUDENTS ARE REQUIRED TO TAKE THE FOLLOWING LITERATURE COURSES IN THE CORE CURRICULUM: